SNOUK DESIGN NOTES BLOG

 -

-At the end, I've written around 15,000+ words of dialogues for my level, and a few for all the supporting levels in the game.
+At the end, I've written around 15,000+ words of dialogues for my levels, and a few for all the supporting levels in the game.

 -

-Not every line of dialogue made it in the final vertical slice, as we had to cut down a lot of them to make the player focus on the gameplay in our final months of implementation.
+Not every line of dialogue made it in the final vertical slice, as we had to cut down a lot of them to focus on the gameplay experience in our final months of implementation.

 -